 Your doctor can tell you if one of these studies might be a good fit for you.
 You can also look for clinical trials for metastatic HNSCC on the website clinicaltrials.gov.
 Ask about the benefits and risks of the treatment before you enroll.

 Try Palliative Care

 Palliative care improves how you feel day-to-day while you are treated for cancer, or after your treatment has stopped working.
 You can get it at any time during your cancer treatment, even right from the start.
 You get this care at a cancer center or at home.

 Palliative care addresses both your physical and emotional needs.
 It can include:

 - Medicines, physical therapy, diet, and relaxation techniques to relieve side effects from your treatment

 - Counseling to ease the worry and sadness your cancer can cause

 - Help with health insurance, employment, and legal issues that arise from your cancer and its treatment

 - Spiritual guidance to help you get through your illness

-If your doctor recommends palliative care for you, it doesn’t mean she’s giving up on your care.
+If your doctor recommends palliative care for you, it doesn’t mean they're giving up on your care.
 It’s another tool that can ease your symptoms.
-If she doesn’t bring it up on her own, ask her if it might help you feel more comfortable.
+If they don’t bring it up on their own, ask them if it might help you feel more comfortable.